chabulhwi/theorem_proving_in_lean4/README.md

 by Jeremy Avigad, Leonardo de Moura, Soonho Kong and Sebastian Ullrich, with contributions from the Lean Community.

-Note that *none* of the changes I made to the original text was endorsed by the original authors.
+Note that *none* of the changes I made only to my fork was endorsed by the original authors.

 ### Major Changes in My Fork